gtensha/OpenTaiko/README.md

 dub build
 ```

 ...will build only.
-Don't forget the
+If you wish to build with SDLMixer support (not recommended unless SFML libraries are unavailable) you need to use the --config=SDLMixer flag:

 ```
---config=SFMLMixer
+--config=SDLMixer
 ```

-flag which is currently still required to build with SFML2 audio support (although that requirement will probably be removed in the near future.)
+Adding this flag builds the game without SFML support, does not pull the DerelictSFML sources from dub and links against SDL_Mixer.

-Running either of these commands will place a binary in the current working directory, which can be run directly afterwards.
+Running any of these commands will place a binary in the current working directory, which can be run directly afterwards.
+Without installing or setting the correct environment variables/command line flags, the binary must be run from the project directory or else it will fail to find assets and other essential files and directories.

 In general, you do not need to specify the processor architecture you are building on, if you plan to compile for your current machine only.
 An exception is when building on 64-bit x86 Windows, where this must be specified.